rook2pawn/node-treelib/README.md

 .getValue(path)
 ---------------
 getValue takes a path in the form of a string or array and returns the value there.

-If the path doesn't exist or there is no value set at that path, then it returns undefined
+If the path doesn't exist or there is no value set at that path, then it returns undefined.

+If getValue is called without arguments, it returns the value at the current path.

 .clearValue(path)